 This section contains resources to help us deal with the and social and economic challenges we need to address alongside the intersecting climate and ecological emergencies (CEE), for Devon and beyond using the modern economic model 'Doughtnut Economics' developed and lead by world leading economist Kate Raworth.

-New Prosperity Devon is part of a new group the Devon Doughnut Collective.
+New Prosperity Devon is part of the award winning Devon Doughnut Collective.
 Read 'Introducing the Devon Doughnut' to find out about the first stage of our journey!

-See our 'knowledge hub' for more useful resouces:
+See our more pages on our 'knowledge hub' for more useful resources:

 Video (6 mins)